Module code: CX267/367

 Module teacher: Dr Emmanuela Bakola,

 This module explores the unique nature and continuing significance of ancient Greek theatre.
-It offers an integrated study of Greek tragedy, comedy and satyr drama through close readings of the plays (in translation) and an exploration of how they would have worked in performance.
+It offers an integrated study of Greek tragedy, comedy and satyr drama through close readings of the plays (in translation; the module is available with a Greek text element for students of advanced Greek) and an exploration of how they would have worked in performance.
 As well as performance and theatricality, the module explores the political, social and literary dimensions of Greek plays, their economic, religious, social and political context, issues of translation, as well as their ancient and modern reception.

-The set plays include Aeschylus’ Oresteia and Seven Against Thebes; Sophocles’ Electra and Women of Trachis; Euripides’ Medea, Bacchae, Orestes; Aristophanes’ Lysistrata, Women at the Thesmophoria and Frogs, as well as satyr dramas, tragedies and comedies which have only survived in fragmentary form.
+The set plays include Aeschylus’ Oresteia and Suppliant Women; Sophocles’ Electra and Women of Trachis; Euripides’ Medea, Bacchae, Orestes; Aristophanes’ Lysistrata, Women at the Thesmophoria and Frogs, as well as satyr dramas, tragedies and comedies which have only survived in fragmentary form.

 50% Assessed course work (Terms 1 and 2), 50% exam (summer term)